NytroRST/NetRipper/README.md

 You can find the changelog in the "Changelog.md" file and compilation instructions in the "Compilation.md" file.

+NetRipper uses
-NetRipper uses Reflective DLL Injection (https://github.com/stephenfewer/ReflectiveDLLInjection) from Stephen Fewer and minhook library (https://github.com/TsudaKageyu/minhook) from Tsuda Kageyu.
+- Reflective DLL Injection (https://github.com/stephenfewer/ReflectiveDLLInjection) from Stephen Fewer
+- minhook library (https://github.com/TsudaKageyu/minhook) from Tsuda Kageyu.

 # Author